Transfer Credit Policy on the Evaluation of Previous Training and Education

 - A maximum of 25 percent of the units required for the degree/emphasis/certificate may be accepted in this category (except as noted below).

-- Credit granted in this category may be used for the Associate of Applied Science and Associate of General Studies degrees.
+- Effective 8/2017, upon evaluation, credit for military training granted in this category may be used for all degrees offered by TMCC.
 These units consist of those designated by ACE guide as lower division baccalaureate units.
 Upper division baccalaureate units, as defined by ACE, may be used in Associate of Arts or Associate of Science degrees.

 - Credit is granted on the basis of the policy below and is posted on the transcript.